VU-Programming/OOFP-snake/README.md

 To get a handle on how the framework works, please try to implement the following things first:

 1. Fill the screen with `SnakeHead` triangles pointing east.
-2. Same as 1 but now change the direction of the `SnakeHead` triangles when the user pressed an arrow key.
+2. Same as 1 but now change the direction of the `SnakeHead` triangles when the user presses an arrow key.
 3. Same as 2. but now only draw a single `SnakeHead` triangle at position x = 5, y = 3.
-4. Same as 3. but now the `SnakeHead` triangle should move, it should start in positon x = 5, y = 3 and every step move in the direction that the triangle is pointing.
+4. Same as 3. but now the `SnakeHead` triangle should move, it should start in position x = 5, y = 3 and every step move in the direction that the triangle is pointing.
 If the triangle moves out of the grid it should re-emerge at the other end.